-Shahzia Sikander will be the subject of a traveling exhibition titled Shahzia Sikander: Extraordinary Realities.
-The exhibition will open at The Morgan Library, New York in June 2021 followed by the RISD Museum, Rhode Island in November 2021, and MFA Houston, Texas in Spring 2022.
-On the occasion of these exhibitions, there will be a major new monograph printed.
+Shahzia Sikander is the subject of a traveling exhibition titled Shahzia Sikander: Extraordinary Realities which opened at The Morgan Library, New York in June 2021, and will be followed by the RISD Museum, Rhode Island in November 2021, and MFA Houston, Texas in Spring 2022.
+On the occasion of these exhibitions, there was a major new monograph printed.
 Extraordinary Realities, is an exhaustive examination of Sikander’s work from 1987 to 2003, charting her early development as an artist in Lahore and the United States, and foregrounding her critical role in bringing miniature painting into dialogue with contemporary art.
-Edited by Jan Howard and Sadia Abbas, with contributions by Gayatri Gopinath, Faisal Devji, Kishwar Rizvi, Sadia Abbas, Jan Howard, Vasif Kortun, Dennis Congdon, Bashir Ahmed, Rick Lowe and Julie Mehretu.
+Edited by Jan Howard and Sadia Abbas, with contributions by Gayatri Gopinath, Faisal Devji, Kishwar Rizvi, Sadia Abbas, Jan Howard, Vasif Kortun, Dennis Congdon, Bashir Ahmed, Rick Lowe, and Julie Mehretu.

 Shahzia Sikander in conversation with Sadia Abbas and Ayad Akhtar, September 30, 2020